coveo-labs/jabra-rest/readme.md

 # Indexing Jabra KB Using the Generic REST API Connector

+> **:warning: Experimental, use at your own risk.**
+>
+> This repository is shared to be helpful and for informational purposes (not officially supported, not for production use).
+> For assistance, _refrain from contacting Coveo support_ and use Github issues instead.

 ## Use Case
 This shows how to index the KB articles from Jabra.